armadillu/ofxGoogleAnalytics/ReadMe.md

 All the requests are threaded in a single queue so they should not affect your app performance.
 But the last request does: destructing the ofxGoogleAnalytics holds the main thread for a long as it takes to send the last google request signaling end of a Session.

 It tries to report as much as possible: platform, screen size and window size.
 It will try its best to append "debug" or "release" into the supplied app version.

+The tracking works for a few days, and then it stops registering...
+It work in the "Realtime" view. but then its somehow discarded by google.
+I am currently trying different things to fix this.
+A session can only hold 500 actions, so I'm closing and opening a new sessions after 500 requests.
+I am also testing a new random userID for every app launch, just in case.
+I'm also queueing the requests and sending them staggered at a specified interval to avoid overwhelming google.
+This is hard to test bc it only starts ignoring the events after a 2-3 days of good tracking.
+Any ideas appreciated!